 There's also a simulation at the end.
 It's, it's it has no bearing on your passing of the course but the simulation is kind of a, you know, my quite a capstone but I guess you can call it a capstone.
 But the the end it's a it's as digital simulation of working with a client doing some motivational interviewing.
 And it's also randomized.

 So it's replayable, you can, you can play through it multiple times and get a different client scenario each time.
-There's lots and lots of clients really, as you go through, you know, things from the anywhere, like their mood state, sometimes your client might be a little grumpy.
+There's lots and lots of clients really, as you go through, you know, things from anywhere, like their mood state, sometimes your client might be a little grumpy.
 Sometimes they're also really excited.
 Sometimes they're a little hesitant.
 You different levels of experience, different needs, different backgrounds, it's actually, it's really, it's super cool.
 We're working with our simulations team on this one has been pretty amazing.

 So you basically you get to practice being a wellness coach and having an interview session with your, with your client.
-In complete safety, right, you're not going to be screwing somebody up or messing something up with an with an actual human being which you get to kind of navigate through, you know, asking the right questions, and then taking those answers that they give you and then moving the conversation forward for them off.
+In complete safety, right, you're not going to be screwing somebody up or messing something up with an actual human being which you get to kind of navigate through, you know, asking the right questions, and then taking those answers that they give you and then moving the conversation forward for them off.

 There's, there's really great experimental learning and as well, you know, because you can do a guided or you can do it unguided.
 And so if you want to kind of get feedback with each decision you make, you have that option.